-During the British referendum on whether to leave the EU, there was a much-quoted expression “being governed by an unelected bureaucracy”.
-A new political party, the UK Independence Party (UKIP), was formed in Britain to exploit anti-European feeling and to regain British autonomy by leaving the EU; its 2010 manifesto stated that:
+Nigel Farage formed a new political party in Britain, the UK Independence Party (UKIP), on a nationalist platform – to regain British autonomy by leaving the EU; its 2010 manifesto stated that:

 “UKIP wants Britain to regain three essential freedoms by leaving the EU: Freedom of Action… Freedom of Resources… Freedom of the People…”.

 Farage attracted support by presenting a façade that people could identify with, speaking as if he were the same sort of person as his supporters, but he had a privileged background and was wealthy – as Nick Cohen wrote in a Guardian article, Nigel Farage is a phoney.
 Scrutinise him and he’ll crumble.
 He misled working-class people by presenting the EU as a threat to them, whereas in reality it was providing protection for their rights.
 UKIP never did well in general elections, which were conducted on a first-past-the-post system of voting, but it gained a lot of support in EU parliament elections that were held under proportional representation.
 The British Conservative Party was concerned about losing that support, and it modified its own policies to include a guarantee of holding a referendum if it were elected – and it did win.

 Much of the EU’s unpopularity can be ascribed to a communication problem: